airbnb/transformpy/README.md

  - `DictToHiveOutput` : writes dictionary objects (or lists of dictionary objects) to standard out as a tab separated csv of the HIVE format.
 The fields (and order of those fields) are specfied according to the passed `fields` parameter.

 ### transformpy.pipes.clustering ###
- - `SimpleClusteringPipe` : clusters rows with the same key into a list of rows.
+ - `SimpleClusteringPipe` : clusters rows with the same key into a list of rows (or one level of nesting).
 It assumes that rows are sorted by the appropriate key.
 Clusters can then be acted upon by maps and/or aggregations.
-To remove nesting, use the `Transform.flatten` method.
+To remove nesting, use the `Transform.unnest` method.
+ - `RangeClusteringPipe` : clusters rows based on the overlap of ranges defined by min/max fields.
+Other comments are as above.

 ### transformpy.pipe.field ###
  - `FieldFilterPipe` : maps dictionaries having many keys to dictionaries having only the keys specified.
 The keys *must* be present in the original dictionary.
  - `FieldMergePipe` : a fanin pipe that merges dictionaries.
 Dictionaries are assumed to hold no conflicting information.
 In the event hat conflicting information is present, the values in dictionaries with higher index are chosen.

+### transformpy.pipe.debug ###
+ - `DebugSink` : this sink prints each item that passes through the pipe to stderr (coloured if possible), or to a specified file.
+Use as: `transform_instance.tee(DebugSink)`.

 ## Defining Custom Pipes ##
 The chances are you will want (and need) to define your own logic.
 Doing so is very easy in TransformPy.
 You can either define a function, and refer to it in the pipeline, or define a class (which will allow you to be smarter with memory, etc.).
 To use a function, simply pass it to the appropriate method of `Transform`, as described above.